A&M Youth

 Should I come?

 Yes, absolutely.
 Here is why: this will be a great weekend of faith and fun and getting to know others from your church and any friends who come.
-Sure, you could sit around your house instead and watch tv or play video games or go to an athletic game or some kind or do something else, but we really think this is something you'll be glad you were a part of.
+Sure, you could sit around your house instead and watch tv or play video games or go to an athletic game of some kind or do something else, but we really think this is something you'll be glad you were a part of.

 Will it be just like Sunday morning class, but longer?